NeocortexCodeLovers/neo-pager/README.md

 onScroll: null, // event on page scroll
 onAutoScrollStart: null, // event after auto scroll start
 onAutoScrollEnd: null, // event after auto scroll end
-useDefaultCss: false, // if true, plugin css will be created
+useDefaultCss: false, // if true, plugin css will be auto created
-hintClass: "hint--left hint--rounded hint--page" // classes that describe hint side position, how hint will be shown, and hint style
+hintClass: "hint--left hint--rounded hint--page", // classes that describe hint side position, how hint will be shown, and hint style
+addHintStyle: true // if true it will auto generate hint css classes and styles
 ```